Sivolc2/storymaker_app/SETUP_VERIFICATION.md

 6. ✅ Modern Python packaging with pyproject.toml
 7. ✅ Documentation created (SystemaWriter usage guide)
 8. ✅ **OpenRouter integration complete and tested**
+9. ✅ **Complete Phase 1-7 workflow implemented and tested**
+10. ✅ **Story assembly and export functionality working**

-## 🚀 Ready for Use
+## 🚀 Ready for Production Use

-The SystemaWriter application with OpenRouter integration is ready for use.
+The SystemaWriter application with complete Phase 1-7 workflow is ready for production use.
 Simply:

 1. **Add your OpenRouter API key** to the environment variables:
    ```bash